ilizol/neanestex/README.md

 Download the neume fonts and metadata JSON files from the [Neanes repository](https://github.com/neanes/neanes/tree/master/src/assets/fonts) and place them in the same location as your TeX document.
 Also download and install any additional text fonts that you want to use from the repository and install them in your operating system, or in TeX Live.

-Specify the font and metadata files in your document the following.
+Specify the font and metadata files in your document.

 ```latex
 \byzsetneumefontfile{Neanes}{Neanes.otf}